202419014/Geospatial-agricultural-Land-Value-Productivity-intelligence-system/README.md

 The `data/` folder contains a small ready-to-use dataset so instructors can run the tool immediately:

-- **36 land parcels** in Ludhiana District with price, soil type, irrigation status
+- **36 land regions** in Ludhiana District with price, soil type, irrigation status
 - **APMC market locations** (CSV + GeoJSON) for proximity computation
 - **Soil rasters** for clay, sand, silt, pH, organic carbon, nitrogen extraction